 - Cook time will depend on the size of your mushrooms.

 Store any leftover cooked mushrooms in an air tight container in the fridge for up to 5 days.

 One serving of this dish has approximately 152 calories, 6 grams of total carbohydrates, 2 grams of fiber, 4 grams of net carbs, 3 grams of protein and 14 grans of fat.
 This recipe is naturally gluten free, dairy free, paleo, keto, low carb and Whole30 compliant.

 If you over-crowd your pan, the moisture from the mushrooms will not evaporate, but rather steam the mushrooms.
 Make sure to give your oyster mushrooms enough room to breathe in the pan.

 Oyster mushrooms cook rather quickly.
 They only need to be sautéed for about 8 minutes.

 Given the fact that mushrooms are super absorbent, they tend to absorb oil rather quickly.
 Don't be afraid to add a bit more oil if your pan is looking dry, otherwise they may burn.

-Cooking mushrooms on low heat will cause them to simmer in their liquid.
-You want to cook the oyster mushrooms at a medium heat to help get rid of any excess liquid and help them achieve that perfect tenderness and nice golden color.
+Cooking oyster mushrooms on low heat will cause them to simmer in their liquid and get soggy.
+You want to cook oyster mushrooms at a medium heat to help get rid of any excess liquid and help them achieve that perfect tenderness and nice golden colour.